 Dungeons and Dragons is getting a tad more literal in its next sourcebook.
 Fizban’s Treasury of Dragons will focus on the quintessential fantasy monsters to serve up a dollop of draconic-themed content for your next campaign.
 Billed as the comprehensive, one-stop guide to everything dragon-related in 5E, expect to become well acquainted with the scaly serpents, whether you’re a player or DM.

 Fizban’s Treasury of Dragons will be split into three main sections: player options that span new subclasses and Dragonborn ancestries; DM resources for hosting fire-breathing adventures, alongside various lore dumps that touch on the history of Dragonkind; and a bestiary containing stat blocks and descriptions for all manner of beasties.

 To keep you up to date with this abundant supply of serpentine sorcery, we’ve collated everything you need to know about Fizban’s Treasury of Dragons in this handy guide.
 Before the doddering archmage takes you through the draconic mystery, let us be your guiding hand to its release.

 Fizban’s Treasury of Dragons release date

-Scheduled to release the month after The Wild Beyond the Witchlight (D&D’s next adventure book), this draconic tome will soon be in your hands.
+The next book to release after The Wild Beyond the Witchlight, this draconic tome will soon be in your hands.

 DM tools – maps, dragons, and more